davidvandebunte/davidvandebunte.gitlab.io/content/post/process-investigate-root-cause.md

 Process:

-- Read code so far identified as the source of the defect at a higher level for the big picture.
+- Read code so far identified as the source of the defect at a higher level for a bigger picture.

 ### Establish a timeline

+Debugging of functional code is easier because state/context is easier to get (root cause analysis).

+In functional programs, the context is visible all the way up the call stack.
+You don't have state scattered all over.

 Potential time savings:

 - Causal reasoning is based in time; so establish a timeline (or sequence of events) with the observed symptoms.
-The causal graph will quickly follow.
+The causal graph will often quickly follow.

-#### Process

 Is the defect a regression?
 Diff the current logs with past successful logs to determine when and how the behavior went off track.